Barry Watson (actor): Personal life

 Watson has been married three times.
 His first marriage was to Laura Payne-Gabriel, whom he met through actress Tori Spelling.
 He and Tracy Hutson had their first son, Oliver, in May 2005, and their second son in November 2007, Felix Watson.
 They parted in 2010.
-In May 2012, Watson and girlfriend Natasha Gregson Wagner, daughter of actress Natalie Wood, had a daughter.
+In May 2012, Watson and girlfriend Natasha Gregson Wagner, daughter of producer Richard Gregson and actress Natalie Wood, had a daughter.
 They married on December 21, 2014.

+In May 2002, at age 28, Watson was diagnosed with stage IIB Hodgkin lymphoma after experiencing persistent fatigue and discovering a lump in his neck.
+He underwent chemotherapy every two weeks for six months, temporarily stepping away from acting while remaining involved with 7th Heaven as a member of the writing staff.
+Watson completed treatment in October 2002; the cancer became undetectable during treatment, and he subsequently entered remission.
+He later returned to 7th Heaven and has remained in remission in the years since.